 "The opportunity here is to create a living, vibrant heart and hub of the community," Geller said.
 "It’s really the piazza [public square] of Great Barrington, which we don’t have."

-Ames explained that the market’s board of directors wanted the co-op to remain downtown and last
+Ames explained that the market’s board of directors wanted the co-op to remain downtown and last month decided to move down the street to a much larger facility rather than expand at the current location.

 The co-op, which records an average of 800 transactions a day, is expecting to spend $5 million to $6 million for its relocation, he indicated.